-With the exception of the special Bullitt edition in 2008 and 2009, there were no green Mustang options available for the first eight years of the S197 Generation.
+There were few green Mustang options available for the first eight years of the S197 Generation.
 Thankfully, Ford remedied the situation in 2013 by debuting the ever-popular Gotta Have It Green to the eager Mustang community.

 Unlike many other shades of Mustang green, it is impossible to mistake a Gotta Have It Green pony car from another, and you will be able to easily pick it out of the crowd at a Cars and Coffee or a racing event!

 Speaking of racing, years ago, CJ Pony Parts unveiled a pair of Gotta Have It Green Mustang project cars.
 The famed Gotta Have It Street and Gotta Have It Race builds became fixtures at performance driving events and are two of our most popular builds ever!